-- 1. Completion of the minimum number of semester units of academic credit for the respective degree: 62-65 units for the A.A.; a minimum of 129 for most four-year B.S. or B.A. degrees (some majors may require more); and the additional units as specified for the five-year Th.B. degree.
+- 1. Completion of the minimum number of semester units of academic credit for the respective degree: 62-65 units for the A.A.; a minimum of 129 for most four-year B.S. or B.A. degrees (some majors may require more).
 The hours must have the correct balance between upper and lower division courses as outlined in the particular program.
 The B.A. degree requires proficiency in a foreign language.
 This is demonstrated by the successful completion of at least 12 semester hours of progressive study of a single foreign language. - 2.
 Maintenance of a minimum cumulative grade point average of 2.00 or as designated in a particular major.
 D grades in the major or minor will not count toward graduation requirements.
 Any grade in a required course, within the major, less than a C- must be repeated until a satisfactory grade is received.
 This GPA refers to courses completed at Corban, since the university does not transfer a student's GPA. - 3.
 Completion of a minimum of 30 semester hours taken at Corban.
 At least 20 of these semester hours must be in the senior year. - 4.
 Approval of the graduation application by major/minor advisor(s) and the registrar. - 5.
 Settlement of all financial obligations to the university. - 6.
 Completion of the Reach requirements.
-All Reach requirements must be completed by April 1st of the senior year. - 7.
+All Reach requirements (hours and paperwork) must be completed by the first Friday in April for Spring graduates and the first Friday in December for Fall graduates.
+B.S. and B.A. students are required to complete four, 40 hour, projects, unless otherwise noted by the Reach Coordinator (regarding transfer credits).
+A.A. students must complete two, 40 hour, projects unless otherwise noted by the Reach Coordinator (regarding transfer credits). - 7.
 Completion of all surveys, inventories and departmental or institutional assessments as requested. - 8.
 Favorable vote of the faculty.